Editing the deployable architecture stack definition locally

 Add the file into the root folder of your source code repository.

-The next time that you add a new version of your stacked deployable architecture to the catalog, your updates will be included.
+The next time that you add a new version of your solution to the catalog, your updates will be included.

 Example definition file

-Though it's recommended to use a project to create the stack definition to help ensure accuracy, the following code snippet can be used as a template to create the stack definition from scratch.
+It's recommended to use a project to create the stack definition to help ensure accuracy.
+However, the following code snippet can be used as a template to create the stack definition from scratch:

 {